xvk3/GHU/README.md

  - [x] Limit form input between 1 - META->NOP
  - [x] Beter display the allowed guessing range
  - [] Display META->NOP and META->NOG
+   - From this it is possible to calculate how many participants have (not) guessed, maybe display a fraction NOG/NOP ?

 ```
 results.php